Ira Cook: Background

-Ira Cook was born October 6, 1821 in the Town of Union, Broome County, New York.
+Cook was born October 6, 1821, in the Town of Union, Broome County, New York.
 His father, one sister and her husband moved to Iowa in 1835 and settled on land in what is now Davenport.
 Ira and the remainder of his family moved to Iowa in the spring of 1836.
-He lived in Tipton, Iowa from 1838-1941, working on the family farm and having the chance to meet then Iowa Territorial Governor Robert Lucas.
+He lived in Tipton, Iowa, from 1838 to 1941, working on the family farm and having the chance to meet then Iowa Territorial Governor Robert Lucas.

 Early career

 In 1849, he teamed with John Evans on a contract which began his four-plus year career as a government surveyor.
 After leaving his surveying career and Davenport, Cook moved to Des Moines in 1855 and entered the banking business with the firm of Cook, Sargent & Cook.

 He married Mary C. Owens on April 25, 1854.
 He and his wife were given a three-year-old girl to care for by the child's father in 1857.
 Fearful that they might lose the child due to provisions in her father's will, Cook consulted with John A. Kasson, then practicing law in Des Moines.
 Together they drafted a bill concerning the adoption of children in Iowa.
 When the bill passed, the Cooks promptly adopted the little girl, raising her as their own.
-Mary gave birth to a daughter of their own on June 5, 1859, Rachel Faxton Cook and their second child was Carrie L. Cook.
+Mary gave birth to a daughter of their own on June 5, 1859, Rachel Faxton Cook, and their second child was Carrie L. Cook.

 Mayoralty, Washington and return

-He was elected Mayor of Des Moines, Iowa in 1861 and resigned not long after.
+He was elected mayor of Des Moines, Iowa, in 1861 and resigned not long after.
 Beginning in 1860 he engaged in insurance and real estate with C. C. Dawson.
-He moved to Washington D.C. in 1862 and assumed a position in the Post Office Department.
+He moved to Washington, D.C., in 1862 and assumed a position in the Post Office Department.
 He took a position as a Deputy United States Revenue Collector in 1864.
-In 1866, he moved back to Des Moines and was elected to two terms on the City Council.
+In 1866, he moved back to Des Moines and was elected to two terms on the city council.